deepset-ai/haystack/docs/_src/usage/usage/retriever.md

 * One BERT base model to encode documents

-* One Bert base model to encode queries
+* One BERT base model to encode queries

 * Ranking of documents done by dot product similarity between query and document embeddings